| |

 We met a lot of

-people @ this hostel.
+people at this hostel.
 We didn't

-chairs near the front desk
+three chairs near the front

-& teased everybody as
+desk & teased everybody

-they walked by."
+as they walked by."

 Wanna chat?
 Well, linger